 Katie holds a BA in Physics from Oxford University, an MSc in Photon Science from the University of Manchester and a DPhil in Condensed Matter Physics from the University of Oxford.

 “I find the range of project types that you have the opportunity to encounter at 42T really exciting.
 Having the opportunity to explore interesting problems and come up with tailored solutions is extremely engaging.
 It’s very satisfying to know that the work you have done has helped to make so many different things better in such a variety of ways.

 “Outside of work, I keep myself busy calling ceilidhs and playing water polo.
 I also always like to have some sort of project on the go, whether this is creative/practical or still in the planning stages.”

 Kufirre is an embedded software developer with a particular interest and experience in embedded technology and IoT.
-His work experience includes developing fuel monitoring for fuel stations to combat theft.
+His work experience includes developing fuel monitoring for petrol stations to combat theft.